chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 ## Other happiness
 - Attended Salzburger Festspiele for the first time.
-- I enjoyed the theater play Luziwuzi with Tom Neuwirth in the leading role.---It was so good, I'll see it again in 2205.
+- I enjoyed the theater play Luziwuzi with Tom Neuwirth in the leading role.---It was so good, I'll see it again in 2025.
 - Dirty Loops is pretty cool as a live band!
 - Martijn C. Willemsen and me performed a song for Lien Michiels defense, for which we created lyrics aligned to her thesis 🎶

 ## The downsides
 - I'm still not settled in Salzburg musically.---Hope to find a band to actively engage in playing music again.
+I miss it!
 - I've had a very hard time bearing up against a detrimental campaign... 😔

 ## Wrap up
-I’m pretty sure I’ve forgotten a thing or two or three.
+- I’m pretty sure I’ve forgotten a thing or two or three.
-I want to thank those who supported and encouraged me to uphold integrity and move forward.
+- I want to thank those who supported and encouraged me to uphold integrity and move forward.
+- I made it through the year, and that's the most important achievement!